abs2000/ROS_Beginner_Teaching_Materials/Installing Linux.md

 **This is part 1 of a 4 part series going through the installation and application of Linux and the robotic operating system(ROS).
 These documents were created by Toluwani Soboyejo, Abdu-Allah Awad and Jessica Paterson.
 If you find mistakes in the documents please let us know so changes can be made.**

 # Using GitHub
 You may notice that this series of guides are being hosted on GitHub.
 GitHub is a web-based version-control and collaboration platform for software developers.
-This allows us to create a space for all of the necessary documents, images and information while giving you (our viewers) quick and easy access to all of that information **(for free)**.
+This allows us to create a space for all of the necessary documents, images and information while giving you (our readers) quick and easy access to all of that information **(for free)**.

 **Key functions:**
 * You will notice that there is a series of 3 parrallel lines in the top left corner of the box this document is in.
 Press this to easily navigate through the document to the sections you need.